-I’ve had a lot of trouble falling asleep lately for various reasons, including but not limited to upcoming finals, irregular sleep schedules, and just general things related to living in a college dorm.
+I’ve had a lot of trouble falling asleep lately for various reasons.
+Some of these reasons include upcoming finals, irregular sleep schedules, and just general things related to living in a college dorm.
 I found that playing relaxing sounds helped me a lot, but I wasn’t sure of an efficient way to play them.
 I decided to turn to my beloved Amazon Echo Dot and have Alexa help me fall asleep.
 While these might not work for everyone, here are eight Amazon Alexa skills that can help you relax, de-stress, and fall asleep.
 These skills work on any device that has Alexa enabled- Echo, Echo Plus, Echo Dot, Echo Show, Echo Spot, Echo Look, and others.
-If you are wondering if the Amazon Echo is right for you, read my original review on the Echo Dot here.

 “Alexa, enable white noise.”